Wednesday, October 17, 2012

 I gained weight again 3 years later and I was unable to blame my pregnancies.

-All these years of struggling with about 30lbs to lose have showed me one thing: it's mathematical.
+All these years of struggling with about 30lbs to lose have shown me one thing: it's mathematical.
 If you eat too much, you will gain weight.
 No matter what the situation is, the only reason we gain weight is that we take in too many calories.

 Education is key!
 Knowing how many calories your body needs to survive is important.
 Knowing how many calories you eat in a day, in a week, in a month is important in order for you to have a handle on your weight.

 People who don't gain weight must have a natural gage.
 They know what their body needs without the math.
 People who gain weight need the math.

 This is what I will do to get back to the healthy body I once had.
 I will count calories and workout.